Part 2 of a 2-part series

 Beginning with Dr. Sidney Garfield's pioneering developments in occupational medicine in the 1930s, and Henry J. Kaiser's expansion of that care for thousands of workers in his seven West Coast shipyards and Fontana steel mill, further advances in programs for handling worker health care evolved as did labor in America.

 Yet a prejudice about this sphere of medicine had grown where many doctors had become cynical about both employee and employer versions of injury.
-As PMG Director Dr. Cecil Cutting ruefully commented, “…we practice Industrial Medicine in a manner which ranges from half-hearted to reluctant, reserving our active interest and most attentive effort for the care of Health Plan patients.”
+As Permanente Medical Group Director Dr. Cecil Cutting ruefully commented, “…we practice industrial medicine in a manner which ranges from half-hearted to reluctant, reserving our active interest and most attentive effort for the care of health plan patients.”

 The efforts paid off, and in less than two years the number of industrial patients grew from 21,257 to approximately 33,892. [ii] These departments were not clinical services, but handled the reporting and billing functions required to process workers’ compensation claims.